xan105/Achievement-Watcher/README.md

 For ALI213 there is no default folder so choose the dir where the `AlI213.ini` file is; <br>
 The app will then parse it and look for `\Profile\[EMUUSERNAME]\Stats\achievements.bin` from the chosen location.

-⚠️ Please note that notification only works with CODEX emu file,<br/>
+⚠️ Please note that notification only works with CODEX or ALI213 emu file<br/>
-by default in `%PUBLIC%\Documents\Steam\CODEX` but you can add other location in the app.

 |Emulator|File|
 |--------------|-----------|